What You Should Know About the Helm 3 Release

 cpu: "500m" -- taken from live configuration

 Another important point to note is that it applies a strategic patch.
-What it means is that for keys of map type, patch operation will result in merge operation and not replace.
-For more details on strategic merge please check here.
+What it means is that for keys of map type, patch operation will result in a merge operation and not a replace.
+For more details on the strategic merger, please check here.

-To understand how will it work assume we have original configuration:
+To understand how it will work, assume we have the original configuration:

 kind: Service